Weyl's law for singular Riemannian manifolds: Slowly varying volumes

 It is then clear that the quantities controlling the behavior of the geometric invariants of $g$ close to the metric boundary (i.e.\ as $x \to 0$) are $f'/f$ and $f''/f$.
-Thanks to the fact that $\vv$ is a de Haan function, we are able to compute their asymptotics as $x\to 0$.
-By \eqref{eq:SP}, $h_m(x) \to (-1)^m m!$ as $|x| \to 0$, where
+Thanks to the fact that $\vv \in S\Pi$, we are able to compute their asymptotics as $x\to 0$.
+To this purpose, set